-We’ve selected these apps based on their user reviews, frequent updates, and overall effectiveness in helping you manage your allergies.
-If you’d like to suggest an app for this list, email us at firstname.lastname@example.org.
+We’ve selected these apps based on their quality, user reviews, and overall reliability as a source of support for people who live with allergies.
+If you want to nominate an app for this list, email us at firstname.lastname@example.org.

 Allergies and How to Cure Them

 If you or a loved one has just been diagnosed with an allergy, it can seem overwhelming.
 This app is an audiobook with information on types of allergies and treatments.
 The text in each section can be read from the screen or listened to using the audio function.
 In order for the audio portion to work, your phone must have text-to-speech (TTS) technology and an internet connection.

 It can be hard to eat out with a food allergy, especially if your allergy is severe.
 AllergyEats has been available since 2010.
 It provides peer-based feedback on how accommodating restaurants are to the needs of guests with food allergies or intolerances.
 View menus and reviews of thousands of U.S. restaurants and rate your own experience for others to see.
 You can also save favorites, make reservations, get directions, and earn points for adding your own reviews and comments.

 AroundMe uses your current location to quickly find all the businesses and services nearby.
 The app locates everything from hospitals to restaurants.
 It gives a list of all the businesses in each category and then shows you the distance and route from where you are.

 Finding a restaurant that’s food allergy safe is tricky enough without a language barrier. iEatOut helps you order cuisines from different cultures while steering clear of gluten, peanuts, soy, wheat, dairy, or other ingredients.
 Its ethnic food database has menu items, ingredient lists, food preparation, and cross contamination information.
 It also offers restaurant terms to use when ordering.
 Take the app abroad: It works offline with no international roaming charges and no Wi-Fi connection.

 First Aid by American Red Cross